FAIR State Search Guide

 • Send the same object list, photos, intended use, deadline, location, access details, and report requirements to every candidate.

-• Ask whether the appraiser needs an in-person visit before providing a quote, or whether a photo review can determine the correct scope first.
+• Ask whether the appraiser needs an in-person visit before quoting, or whether photo review can determine the correct scope first.

 Run fee and independence checks before hiring